Artist protests AfD arms policy with tank and wolves | DW | 27.09.2019

 A German artist has installed a tank and four bronze wolf statues in a Berlin street to protest the arms policy of far-right party Alternative for Germany.
 The party has previously argued for German rearmament.

-Brandenburg artist Rainer Opolka has staged a one-day art protest in Berlin on Friday with three bronze wolves and a full-sized tank.
+Brandenburg artist Rainer Opolka has staged a one-day art protest in Berlin on Friday with four bronze wolves and a tank.
 The installation was placed in front of the headquarters of far-right party Alternative for Germany (AfD) to protest its policy on German rearmament.

 The artist created the installation in collaboration with Lea Roch, head of the society for the promotion of the Berlin Holocaust memorial.